 - Insect bites

 The various diseases that a rat can suffer throughout its life can cause alopecia and excessive hair loss.
-If you play with your pet for a while every day, you will immediately notice if its coat is not smooth, and you will be able to take appropriate action to remedy the problem.
+If you play with your pet for a while every day, you will immediately notice if its coat is not smooth.
+By observing for signs of disease in rats, you will be able to take appropriate action to remedy the problem.

 If you want to read similar articles to My Rat's Hair is Falling Out - Causes and Treatment, we recommend you visit our Fur care category.

-- Make sure you cover all your rat's requirements.
+- Make sure you cover all your rat's basic requirements.

 - Visit your veterinarian to rule out any diseases.

 - You should have at least two rats living together.

 - Avoid stress, noise and aggression.